-CM Curated List Manager (CMCLM) - Creating List Categories
+CM Curated List Manager (CMCLM) - Set Up - Creating List Categories

 Creating List Categories